Hampshire vineyards: Hattingley Valley

 Continuing our cellar door tour of Hampshire wineries (hic!), Muddy discovers some sparkling vintages at Hattingley Valley near Alresford.

-It’s coming down cats-and-dogs when we visit Hattingley Valley, a 25-acre vineyard near Arlesford.
+It’s coming down cats-and-dogs when I visit Hattingley Valley, a 25-acre vineyard near Arlesford.
 But absolutely nothing can dampen the spirits of the eager visitors joining me at the cellar door.
-We’re here to learn all about Hattingley and their production processes – and schlurp our way through a few of their superb vintages.
+We’re here to learn all about Hattingley and their production processes.
+Oh, and to schlurp our way through a few of their superb vintages…

 Founded in 2000 by former London law firm partner, Simon Robinson, and once home to chicken sheds, it took vision and a leap of faith to turn the chalky, south-sloping Hampshire fields into vineyards.